JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 For our installation we will not be setting up controllers.
 This is because we're not using Oculus controllers.
 The hardware setup step is left incomplete indefinitely.
 Revive must hook into the hardware interface somehow so we leave the setup incomplete at this stage.

+---

+#### How to install Revive

 Next we download and install the latest version of the ReviveInstaller.exe from the [LibreVR/Revive Github](https://github.com/LibreVR/Revive/releases/tag/2.1.1)

 Grab the one with the highest version number – v2.1.1 as of July 2020

 <img src="../assets/img/Revive-Github-versions.png" class="img-responsive" alt="Download the latest version of ReviveInstaller.exe" width="1000">

+---

+#### Purchase Stormland

-5. Launch Oculus and purchase [Stormland](https://www.oculus.com/experiences/rift/1360938750683878/?ranking_trace=117254459210015_1360938750683878_SKYLINEWEB_15sLveFiOUbKwuHmu).
+1. Launch Oculus and purchase [Stormland](https://www.oculus.com/experiences/rift/1360938750683878/?ranking_trace=117254459210015_1360938750683878_SKYLINEWEB_15sLveFiOUbKwuHmu).

-6. Start SteamVR and put on the headset.
+2. Start SteamVR and put on the headset.

-7. Open the SteamVR dashboard and note that there is now a new button called Revive.
+3. Open the SteamVR dashboard and note that there is now a new button called Revive.
 You can click this to bring up the Revive dashboard dislpaying all your Oculus games.
 For now just note it’s location.

+---

+#### Setup Index Controllers for Stormland in SteamVR

 We still need to set up the controllers.
 You can launch your Oculus titles using the Revive button or from the regular SteamVR menu.